saroarjahan/amazonReviewGraphAnalysis/README.md

 # External API
 We have used to two external API to work with our own API.
-1. Google Map API: have been used to show location of the Events and auto fill-up location during adding new events.
+1. Google Map API: have been used to show location of the Events and auto fill-up location during creating new events.
-2. Weather API used to show wather based on event location.
+2. Weather API used to show weather based on event location.

 # API Resources Implemented in Client
 Total 4 resources and 9 API request implemented in the client.<br>